National frameworks to address hate crime in the United Kingdom

 When recording a crime, police can flag an offence as being motivated by one or more of the five monitored strands listed above (for example, an offence can be motivated by hostility towards the victim's race and religion).

-Data on the above-mentioned strands of hate crime, collected by police forces, are shared with the Home Office, which is responsible for policing in England and Wales.
-Hate crime statistics are published annually.
+Data on the aforementioned strands of hate crime, collected by police forces, are shared with the Home Office, which is responsible for policing in England and Wales.
+Hate crime statistics are published annually, usually in October.

 An offence may be motivated by hatred towards a characteristic (strand) that is not centrally monitored and therefore would not be part of the data in this statistical bulletin (age or gender, for example).
 Operationally, such an offence could still be investigated as a hate crime by the police.
 As well as recording the overall number of hate crimes, the police also collect data on the number of motivating factors by strand.

-The police and three civil society organizations involved in monitoring hate incidents (Community Security Trust, Tell MAMA and Galop) have entered into Information Sharing Agreements, thereby enabling the exchange of data about incidents recorded by each organization and providing a more holistic picture of hate crime.
+The police have information sharing agreements with civil society organizations involved in monitoring hate incidents (including the Community Security Trust, Tell MAMA, Galop and Stop Hate UK), thereby enabling the exchange of data about incidents recorded by each organization and providing a more holistic picture of hate crime.

 Experiences of hate crime are measured by the Crime Survey for England and Wales (CSEW).
 The survey relies on self-reported data and is conducted by the Office for National Statistics.
 The CSEW is used alongside police-recorded crime data and is a valuable source of information for government about the extent and nature of crime in England and Wales.